-As alluded to in section~\ref{section_short_pf}, cycles will also play a key role in deriving the main result of this paper.
-In essence, as we shall see in the final section, the proof of our theorem~\ref{my_main_thm} all comes down to establishing the cocycle property for cycles of length $3$ in $\Lambda$ of one of two particular functions of two variables.
-Foreshadowing the proof of theorem~\ref{my_main_thm} some more, in addition to equation (\ref{equal_determinants_relation}) with $n=3$, we will also be making use of equation (\ref{equal_determinants_relation}) with $n=4$.
+As alluded to in Section~\ref{section_short_pf}, cycles will also play a key role in deriving the main result of this paper.
+In essence, as we shall see in the final section, the proof of our Theorem~\ref{my_main_thm} comes down to establishing the cocycle property for cycles of length $3$ in $\Lambda$ of one of two particular functions of two variables.
+Foreshadowing the proof of Theorem~\ref{my_main_thm} some more, in addition to equation (\ref{equal_determinants_relation}) with $n=3$, we will also be making use of equation (\ref{equal_determinants_relation}) with $n=4$.
 This, along with the usual application of the Leibniz formula for determinants, will mean that cycles of length $4$ will also enter the scene.
-Finding suitable ways to link such cycles with ones that are of lengths $2$ and $3$ will allow us to make use of various identities already in our possession from the previous section regarding determinantally-equivalent functions, as well as some additional ones we establish later on.
+Finding suitable ways to link such cycles with ones that are of lengths $2$ and $3$ will allow us to make use of various identities already in our possession from the previous section regarding determinantally equivalent functions, as well as some additional ones we establish later on.
 This is purely a graph-theoretic matter and is what the remainder of this section is concerned with.

-\begin{remark} By Theorem~6.12 from \cite{roman2011fundamentals}, we know there are exactly \textit{six} distinct (directed) $4$-cycles in the set $\mathcal{M}\coloneqq\{1,2,3,4\}$.
-It is not difficult to list them, for there are only three distinct (undirected) $4$-cycles in $\mathcal{M}$ (see below), and each of them has exactly two possible directions for their trail.
+For the remainder of this section, we set $\mathcal{M}\coloneqq\{1,2,3,4\}$.
+We had explained in Section~\ref{sec_notation_and_terminology} that there are exactly six distinct directed $4$-cycles in the set $\mathcal{M}$.
+It is not difficult to list them, for there are only three distinct undirected $4$-cycles in $\mathcal{M}$, and each has exactly two possible directions for its trail.